-1. If the student's truancy level is not resolved after the habitual truancy conference has taken place, or if the scheduled conference was unsuccessful, additional supports and services shall be provided.

-2. The building principal or designee shall will initiate and document referrals for student evaluation and services.
-Referrals and/or contacts may be made to:

-- a. school-based supportive services and programs, such as the building intervention team and school counseling services; - b. community-based supportive services and programs, such as wrap-around programs, juvenile probation/parole, and child welfare agencies.
+- 1. If the student's truancy level is not resolved after the habitual truancy conference has taken place, or if the scheduled conference was unsuccessful, additional supports and services shall be provided. - 2.
+The building principal or designee will initiate and document referrals for student evaluation and services.
+Referrals and/or contacts may be made to: - a. school-based supportive services and programs, such as the building intervention team and school counseling services;

-3. The school social worker shall run attendance data to identify and will intervene appropriately if the student when a student accumulates eight or more unexcused absences within the school year and will continue to facilitate, respond, and case manage as necessary.

-4. Central Services shall mail a Level-2 Truancy letter to the parent(s) or guardian(s) of a student who is a habitual truant when the child has accumulated fifteen (15) unexcused absences within the school year.
+- b. community-based supportive services and programs, such as wrap-around programs, juvenile probation/parole, and child welfare agencies. - 3.
+The school social worker will intervene appropriately if the student accumulates eight or more absences in the school year. - 4.
+Central Services shall mail a Level-2 Truancy letter to the parent(s) or guardian(s) of a student who is a habitual truant when the child has accumulated fifteen (15) unexcused absences within the school year.